 In addition to our moral stance, The majority owner of Prototype does not have any personal social media accounts.
 This means a business Facebook page cannot be linked to a personal account.
 Having a business account on Facebook requires that it be linked to a personal account.
 This is an impossible request as the majority owner is unwilling to open a personal account.

-If any social media pages are found online, they are not operated by anyone within the company and are only used by our SEO team.
+If any social media pages are found online, they are not operated by anyone within the company.

 There are only two escape rooms in the city of Jacksonville that are independently owned and operated.
 Prototype Escape Games is not a corporation or a franchise.
 This allows us more freedom to refine and perfect our games as we deem necessary.
 We think this is a significant advantage in the escape game industry.
 Let’s talk about some things that make us different than other escape rooms: